-Here is the short answer: no, you do not need to learn Spanish for trips to Peru.
-Great, no classes, no Spanish language CDs, just a little phrasebook and off you go.
+Here’s the short answer: no, you don’t need to learn Spanish for traveling in Peru.
+Great: no classes, no Spanish language CDs, just a little phrasebook and off you go.
 Hang on now, nothing in life is so simple…

 Is it Necessary to Learn Spanish for Peru?

 The short answer was an honest answer.
 You don’t need to learn Spanish for traveling in Peru.
 But it sure does make a big, big difference.

 Forget about that whole “Oh, you really must learn Spanish, it is so very impolite to go to a country and not speak the native language” speech.
 Few Peruvians are offended if you can’t communicate, they just think that you’re kind of lazy and/or stupid.